Nigel Reo-Coker

 Nigel Shola Andre Reo-Coker (born 14 May 1984) is an English former professional footballer who played as a midfielder, as well as a football commentator and pundit for CBS Sports.

 Reo-Coker came through the youth team ranks at Wimbledon, and has previously played for West Ham United, Aston Villa, Bolton Wanderers, Ipswich Town, Vancouver Whitecaps FC, Chivas USA, Montreal Impact, Start and Milton Keynes Dons.

 Early life

 Reo-Coker was born at Guy's Hospital in Southwark, London, but lived in Sierra Leone for the first six years of his life, after his parents moved there to work, with his sisters Natalie and Vanessa.
 His father, Ransford, was a general practitioner and his mother Agnes was a nurse, and after the two separated in 1990, Agnes returned to south London with her children.
+He has a son called Andrew Coker.
 Reo-Coker attended Riddlesdown High School in Purley, London.

 Club career

 Wimbledon

 Reo-Coker was spotted by London club Wimbledon at the age of twelve after representing the borough of Croydon.
 He came through the ranks at Wimbledon and became captain after progressing to the first team.
 He also made his debut for the England Under-21s while at Wimbledon.
 In March 2003, Portsmouth manager Harry Redknapp agreed a deal to bring Reo-Coker to the south coast club in preparation for their first Premiership season.
 Financial problems resulted in the player remaining at Wimbledon despite having already signed contracts with Portsmouth.
 Reo-Coker made 64 appearances for Wimbledon in all competitions, scoring six goals.